Why Are Triangles the Strongest Shape? The Engineering Secret Hidden in Geometry

 Enter any known values above to calculate the rest

 The Law of Sines is one of the fundamental relationships in trigonometry, providing a powerful method for solving triangles when you know certain combinations of sides and angles.
 It establishes an elegant proportional relationship between the sides of a triangle and the sines of their opposite angles.
+For a comprehensive introduction, see the Law of Sines explained at Khan Academy.

 For any triangle with sides a, b, c and opposite angles A, B, C: